raycardillo/couchbase-dockerfiles/php/cb-php-v4-universal/README.md

 - Couchbase extension is installed using `docker-php-ext-enable` (see Quick Reference on PHP dockerhub).

 ## Commands
-- [docker-build.sh](docker-build.sh) - Performs the initial build and creates the docker image.
+- [docker-build.sh](../../scripts/docker-build.sh) - Performs the initial build and creates the docker image.
-- [docker-run.sh](docker-run.sh) - After the initial build, this creates a container from the image, starts a container, and opens a `bash` command line shell.
+- [docker-run.sh](../../scripts/docker-run.sh) - After the initial build, this creates a container from the image, starts a container, and opens a `bash` command line shell.
-- [docker-bash.sh](docker-bash.sh) - After the initial run, use this on subsequent runs to start the container and open a `bash` command line shell.
+- [docker-shell.sh](../../scripts/docker-shell.sh) - After the initial run, use this on subsequent runs to start the container and open a `bash` command line shell.

 ## Examples
 - [couchbase-php-examples](couchbase-php-examples) - Contains examples that can be executed with the `php` command and produce simple command line output for quick testing.